vendasta/repository-mapper/README.md

 ### Positional Arguments

 * Repos: All positional arguments are repository names to run the script on.
-Simply provide the short-form name of the repo; e.g. 'accounts' or 'IAM'
+Simply provide the short-form name of the repo; e.g. 'my-repo' or 'another-repo'
 * To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).

 ## Script